-In the event of Northwood Primary School being invited to attend child protection conferences, the Designated Safeguarding Lead (or deputy) will represent the school and/or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).
-In the event that those staff members cannot attend, the following trained members of staff may attend Paula Stainthorp and Zoe Beach.
+In the event of our school being invited to attend child protection conferences, the Designated Safeguarding Lead (or deputy) will represent the school and/or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).
+In the event that those staff members cannot attend, there is a list of trained members of staff who may attend.